Starburst Admin - get started #

 Requirements for managed cluster nodes #

 Starburst Admin does not manage the cluster hardware, operating system and package installation.
-It relies on the the the existence of all the nodes in the cluster and the fact they fulfill the requirements detailed in this section.
+It relies on the existence of all the nodes in the cluster and the fact they fulfill the requirements detailed in this section.

 Typically provisioning systems such as Puppet, Chef, Terraform and others are used to prepare the cluster nodes.